GoogleCloudPlatform/professional-services-data-validator/README.md

 ```
 data-validation (--verbose or -v) (--log-level or -ll) validate column
+  [--secret-manager-type or -sm gcp]
+  [--secret-manager-project-id or -sm-prj-id PROJECT_ID]
+                      Connection details stored in the GCP secret manager
+                        See: *Connections* section
   --source-conn or -sc SOURCE_CONN
                         Source connection details
                         See: *Data Source Configurations* section for each data source